I think you’ll agree that being patient in affliction is challenging, especially if illness has continued for many years.

 Hebrews 6:12 says we’re to ‘imitate those who through faith and patience inherit the promises.’

 I love the story of Joseph who endured years of unfair imprisonment and torture only to find victory and restoration.

 1. MEDITATE ON GOD’S PROMISES WHICH GROWS YOUR FAITH

-God’s Word is medicine, reaching parts of us that physical medicine cannot reach.
+I see God’s Word as medicine, reaching parts of me that physical medicine cannot reach.
 See FORMULA FOR HEALING IN THE WORD OF GOD

 This is my comfort in my affliction, For Your word has given me life.

 The woman with the issue of Blood, suffered for many years still had faith for healing.

 Her symptoms were persistent, doctors had disappointed her, the emotional grief was massive.

 But she took hold of the word and spent time meditating on it. “… the implanted word, which is able to save your souls.”
 James 1:21

 If God’s Word needs implanting to save us, I believe the same is true to heal us.